lxz66671/DSA8030-Prevalence-Modelling/README.md

 The causal model was created based on accessing relevant information obtained by frontline medical staff and medical institution managers.

-All data sources in this report come from the Health and Social Care Board (HSC)
+All data sources in this report come from the Health and Social Care Board (NI)

 ## Basic Information